func-i/webpack-angular/README.md

 From now on, when we are in **development** and we `require('config')` it will load the file at `config/development.js`

+* Go into your terminal, stop your webpack server, and restart it

 #### Creating development variables

 Create the `config` folder in the root of the project and add the file `development.js` with the following: